Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

-Trying to craft the perfect Coron travel itinerary?
-One that visits turquoise lagoons, colourful coral reefs, remote islands and sunken World War II warships?
-You’re in the right place.
+Trying to map out a Coron travel itinerary?
+Highlights in Coron include turquoise lagoons, colourful coral reefs, remote islands and World War II shipwrecksโฆ coupled with the occasional debate over whether to dive, hike or relax first.

-I have visited Coron twice in the past five years.
-I’ve seen the town grow from just a small collection of modest guesthouses to a busy port town with cosy hotels, hostels and restaurants.
+Iโve visited Coron twice in the past five years.
+In that time, the town has grown from a handful of modest guesthouses into a busy port with cosy hotels, hostels and cafรฉs.

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.